xzluo97/MvMM-Demo/README.md

-# Multivariate mixture model in PyTorch
+# Multivariate Mixture Model for Combined Computing in PyTorch

 >This is a course project in *Medical Image Analysis* on “Multivariate mixture model for myocardial segmentation combining multi-source images”.
 The algorithm is re-implemented in PyTorch.
 The lecture notes for illustration and presentation is also included.